-Exception
+1. Exception

-The Zoning Director shall seek BCC direction, and approval, through an Administrative Inquiry (AI) for any event not meeting the minimum projected
+The Zoning Director shall seek BCC direction, and approval, through an Administrative Inquiry (AI) for any event not meeting the minimum projected attendance standards listed above.

-ULDC Art 5.B.1.B.1.a.2)a), DRO Workshop or BCC Administrative Inquiry (AI) [Related Part 6. to Temporary Uses or Structures and Emergency or Temporary Government Structures and Uses] (Exhibit I of Ordinance 2011-001, page 21 of 46), is hereby amended as follows:
+Part 6.
+ULDC Art 5.B.1.B.1.a.2)a), DRO Workshop or BCC Administrative Inquiry (AI) [Related to Temporary Uses or Structures and Emergency or Temporary Government Structures and Uses] (Exhibit I of Ordinance 2011-001, page 21 of 46), is hereby amended as follows: